CMPD Project Lifesaver Program

 - Physical description?
 Clothing description?

 - Project lifesaver should be considered a tool to assist in taking care of your loved one not a solution to taking care of them.
 CMPD will be responsible for changing the batteries each month.
 Transmitters that are determined to be defective will be replaced at no cost by CMPD.

 - When traveling, you can check the Project Lifesaver website to look for a member agency and contact information of your travel destination.

 - When you no longer need the transmitter, you can turn it in or transfer it to another family member.
 If transferring to someone else notify CMPD Coordinator to update participant information.

 - Don’t wait to call 911 when a wandering event occurs.
 If you locate the wanderer before the police arrive, just call back to say that they have been located.
 CMPD will respond no matter what.
 CMPD will respond to a wandering incident whether or not the wanderer is a Project Lifesaver participant.

-Charlotte Mecklenburg Police Department Missing Persons Unit
+Contact the Charlotte Mecklenburg Police Department Missing Persons Unit

 if you have any questions or concerns.
 We look forward to providing this service to you and the Charlotte Mecklenburg community.